 Professor Chen is survived by his spouse, Kathy, and several extended family members.

 A memorial service will be held at 10 am on Saturday, February 8 at the First Presbyterian Church of Bethlehem, 2344 Center St, Bethlehem, PA, followed by a lunch reception.
-If you are able to attend at the reception, the family kindly asks that you RSVP by January 30th to email@example.com.
-Please include the number of people who will be attending.
+If you are able to attend at the reception, the family kindly asks that you RSVP by January 30th to email@example.com, and include the number of people who will be attending.
+In lieu of flowers, please see the Department of Chemical Engineering Web site regarding donations to the John C. Chen Chemical Engineering Prize Fund.